Lumi-supercomputer/lumi-userguide/docs/software/index.md

 [install-policy]: ./policy.md

 ---
-On this page, you'll find information about pre-installed software on LUMI as well as guidance on ways to install additional software yourself.
+On this page, you will find information about pre-installed software on LUMI as well as guidance on ways to install additional software yourself.

 If you are looking for information on how to develop your own software on LUMI,